 A good drafter determines what is important.
 It is important to understand where in the business the real risks or avoidable exposures are, or where the desired performance by a party is not self-evident.
 Secondly, a drafter should consider whether providing for it is necessary; in other words, who carries the burden of a true uncertainty.
 Often, deleting words or clauses makes clear what really matters.

-Plain English in contracts require short sentences #
+Plain English in contracts require short sentences

 Short sentences are easier to read.
 Everyone knows that short sentences are much easier to read than longer ones.
 Contracts are amongst the least readable texts one can imagine.
 Apart from the abstract language, the typical reason for this is the use of lengthy sentences.
 Therefore, be concise and to the point and address only those matters that must be elaborated on to avoid surprises or confusion, or those matters which have relevance in litigated disputes.
+Not only short sentences but also a well-organised sentence structure, aligning with the reader’s intonation is important.

 Adopt a contract drafting convention.
 Some organisations have a rule that no sentence should exceed 17 words and that no word should exceed five syllables.
 This may be excessively prescriptive but it imposes an excellent discipline.
 It certainly requires the drafter to express ideas one at a time.
 A true dragon is the following sentence: